-Birthday cards are a simple way to show you care, and free printable birthday cards are the latest in upgrading birthdays everywhere.
-What’s so great about free printable birthday cards?
-They make it possible to create a card – funny, sincere, colorful, or basic - in a few minutes at home.
-Forget forgotten birthdays, because with printable cards you can make a last minute birthday card with a few clicks and a printer.
-If you have a color printer, even better, although free printable birthday cards are compatible with all printer types.
+Free Printable Birthday Cards are a simple way to show you care, and free printables are the latest in upgrading birthdays everywhere.
+What’s so great about free printable cards?
+They make it possible to create a card – funny, sincere, colorful, or primary – in a few minutes at home.
+Forget forgotten birthdays because, with printable cards, you can make a last-minute birthday card with a few clicks and a printer if you have a color printer.
+Even better, they are compatible with all printer types.
 Go printable, go free, and go the extra step beyond a text, FB birthday wish, or digital card.

 The History Of Birthday Cards

 The birthday card seems like it’s been around since the dawn of time, or at least since paper.
-In fact, the early purveyors of paper, the Egyptians, were some of the first people to exchange greeting cards.
+The early purveyors of writing, the Egyptians, were some of the first people to exchange greeting cards.
 In China, the practice of sending handwritten notes began hundreds of years ago, and the Chinese New Year was traditionally celebrated with paper cards.
-Today, paper is out and digital is in; but just like the popularity of printed books versus digital tablets for reading, many of us will never let go of the tradition of sending a paper note, card, or letter.
+Today, paper is out, and digital is in.
+Still, just like the popularity of printed books versus digital tablets for reading, many of us will never let go of the tradition of sending a paper note, card, or letter.
 Writing a card shows you’ve taken a little more effort to mark the occasions.

 Industrialization and Postal Service

-In the 1800s, sending greeting cards became far more common when the postage stamp was invented and mailing service modernized to what we use today.
+In the 1800s, sending greeting cards became far more common when the postage stamp was invented and the mailing service modernized to what we use today.
 Once buying postage became affordable.
-In 1856, a German-owned card company produced the first greeting card: the Christmas card.
+In 1856, a German-owned card company produced the Christmas card’s first greeting card.

 Thus began celebrations of life events and holidays, with Christmas and birthday cards produced in black and white on stock card paper.
-Birthday cards slowly caught on, and really took off in the US with the founding of the Hallmark company in the next century.
+Birthday cards slowly caught on and took off in the US with the founding of the Hallmark company in the next century.

 The Hallmark Company

-The Hallmark company, found in 1910 by the Hall brothers, is by far the best-known greeting card company in the United States.
-This company tells an interesting story of greeting cards, as they began in the postcard business but switched to personalized cards when the public began demanding more privacy in their correspondence.
+The Hallmark company, founded in 1910 by the Hall brothers, is the best-known greeting card company in the United States.
+This company tells an exciting story of greeting cards.
+They began in the postcard business but switched to personalized cards when the public demanded more privacy in their correspondence.

 In the 1950s, Americans dug into the consumer lifestyle, and greeting cards became affordable and widespread.
 Valentine’s Day became the next major card-fueled celebration, which opened the doors for cards for every event.
 Color printing in the mid-fifties produced red and pink Valentine’s Day wishes.

-Not far behind were anniversary cards, and get well cards.
-In the 1970s, we branched into graduation cards, then greeting cards became personalized to specific people (grandma, aunt, etc.) and ages (50th birthday, 60th, and so forth).
-With the internet came digital cards and today, free printable birthday cards.
+Not far behind were anniversary cards and got sound cards.
+In the 1970s, we branched into graduation cards; greeting cards became personalized to specific people (grandma, aunt, etc.) and ages (50th birthday, 60th, and so forth).
+With the internet came digital cards, and today, free printable birthday cards.